mwitkow/grpc-proxy/README.md

 ## Proxy Handler

 The package [`proxy`](proxy/) contains a generic gRPC reverse proxy handler that allows a gRPC server to not know about registered handlers or their data types.
-Please consult the docs, here's an exaple usage.
+Please consult the docs, here's an example usage.

 You can call `proxy.NewProxy` to create a `*grpc.Server` that proxies requests.
 ```go